XirdigH/NFSU2HDReflections/README.md

 ## Features
 - ResolutionX : Controls the horizontal resolution of reflections.
 - ResolutionY : Controls the vertical resolution of reflections.
+- RoadScale : Scales the resolution of road reflections.
+- VehicleScale : Scales the resolution of vehicle reflections.
+- MirrorScale : Scales the resolution of the rearview mirror.
 - HDReflections : Reflection resolution will be increased based on the values set.
+- HDReflectionBlur : Blur resolution will be increased based on the values set.
 - ImproveReflectionLOD : Increases the level of detail used in reflections.
-- HDReflectionBlur : Blur resolution will be increased based on the values set.
 - FrontEndReflectionBlur : Enables road reflection blur in the front end.
 - ForceEnableMirror : Rearview mirror will be visible for all camera views.
 - RestoreSkybox : Adds the skybox to reflections.